murilo-oak/HLSL-Shader-Gallery/README.md

 ## Scene 2: Dithering Effect ✨

 Discover the mesmerizing dithering effect showcased in this scene.
 This shader adds a touch of artistic brilliance to any visual effects toolkit.
-To delve deeper into the implementation of dithering shaders, refer to the article [Dithered Shading Tutorial](https://medium.com/the-bkpt/dithered-shading-tutorial-29f57d06ac39).
+To delve deeper into the implementation of dithering shaders, refer to the article [Dithering](https://www.ronja-tutorials.com/post/042-dithering/).

 ![Dithering Effect](docs/Dithering.png)